 If you’re expecting £200,000 of luxury here, think again.
 This is a back to basics performance car, rather like the Ferrari F40 (which at least has the excuse of being built in the 1980s in its favour).
 There is no big screen, no climate control, just a focused cabin with a tight-fitting set of bucket seats to hold you firmly in place.
 It also trades modern flappy-paddle gearboxes for a traditional stick-shift six-speed.

 No two ways about it, the M600’s price point is a massive leap above the Noble tradition.
-Even those who put down deposits for the stillborn M14 and M15 are being offered refunds, on the assumption this is too much.
 However, in terms of performance for the money, you’ll need something like a Bugatti Veyron to beat it, and that costs over £1 million.
 Making, in relative terms, the Noble seem like a bargain?
 Well yes, actually.
 This is a barebones supercar and more thrilling to drive than any Italian you care to mention.